PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 single-process and sequential, and no dependency or TensorFlow import was added.
 Rerun the raw-family inventory before choosing the next unit.

+The next adjacent pair is singleton-channel MaxPool layout cleanup: the Reshape/MaxPool/Binary/Cast bridge and the strict SuperPoint-style NMS MaxPool ladder.
+A compact success fixture and post-pool fan-out no-op first fixed the shorter bridge's rewiring, metadata, and removal contract.
+The NMS matcher is a strict approximately 700-line topology; its positive gate is reserved for the actual SuperPoint corpus model rather than duplicating that graph as a large handwritten fixture.

+Both implementation bodies (1,017 lines total) moved unchanged to `passes/singleton_maxpool_layout.py`; the lowerer retains thin compatibility wrappers, and the pair remains adjacent at all three production positions.
+No algorithm or call order changed.

+Sequential verification completed with:

+- `2 passed` for short-chain success and fan-out no-op characterization;
+- `3 passed, 23 deselected` including the ownership architecture contract;
+- `1095 passed, 5 deselected, 2 warnings in 141.39s` for the full direct suite.

+The next checkpoint must make both implementations differential-index and LayoutState aware as one ordered pair.
+Its integration gate must capture runner diagnostics for a root SuperPoint model to prove which spec changes, then run `-cotof` sequentially.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work